Privacy Policy — Grok Automate

 You can, at any time:

-• Access the data we hold about you via the in-extension Account view (when shipped) or by emailing privacy@grokautomate.com; we will send a plain-language summary of your Firestore document within 30 days.
+• Access the data we hold about you by emailing privacy@grokautomate.com; we will send a plain-language summary of your Firestore document within 30 days.

-• Correct your email through Firebase account settings linked from the Account view (when shipped), or by contacting privacy@grokautomate.com.
+• Correct your details through your account settings or by contacting privacy@grokautomate.com.

 • Export your account record as JSON by emailing privacy@grokautomate.com (we respond within 30 days).

-• Delete your account from the Account view when available, or email privacy@grokautomate.com with subject line "Delete my Pro account".
+• Delete your account by emailing privacy@grokautomate.com with the subject line "Delete my account".
 Account deletion:

-3. Deletes the Firebase Auth record (email, hashed password) immediately.
+2. Deletes the Firebase Authentication record (email, hashed password) immediately.

 We comply with GDPR data-subject requests, CCPA right-to-know / right-to-delete requests, and the equivalent rights in other jurisdictions.